dnovikoff/mahjong-api/README.md

 The code for `mahjong-server` is **private**.
-Take note, that the `mahjong-server` is not allowed to be used as a part of **commercial/non-commercial** online mahjong server wihtout authors permission.
+Take note, that the `mahjong-server` is not allowed to be used as a part of **commercial/non-commercial** online mahjong server without authors permission.
 Could be used for such scenarios as: **AI training**, **testing**, **research**.

 Please contact me or open an issue in case of found bugs in `mahjong-server` work.